neuralmagic/sparseml/integrations/ultralytics-yolov8/tutorials/sparse-transfer-learning.md

 [Check out the full list](https://sparsezoo.neuralmagic.com/?sort=null&useCase=detection&architectures=yolov8).

-## Sparse Transfer Learning with a Custom Dataset
+## Sparse Transfer Learning With a Custom Dataset

 Because SparseML is integrated with YOLOv8, you can easily pass custom datasets to the training flows in the Ultralytics format.
 Check out the [Ultralytics documentation](https://docs.ultralytics.com/datasets/detect/) for more details.